High School Transition and Persistence

 What support does CJA provide alumni during high school?

-- Frequent Contact: College-Persistence counselors are in frequent contact with alumni throughout high school with the goal of having meaningful communication with each alumnus either in person, on the phone or via an email every 6 weeks and often more frequently.
+- Frequent Contact: College & Career Persistence (CP) counselors are in frequent contact with alumni throughout high school with the goal of having meaningful communication with each alumnus either in person, on the phone or via an email every 6 weeks and often more frequently.

 - In-Person Meetings: Alumni are always welcomed back to CJA’s campus to visit their counselors in person.
 Most days of the week, there are alumni visiting CJA!